School Year

 Action Steps to implement evidence-based strategy:

-The Sharpen-the-Saw Action Team will provide monthly staff engagement activities to promote and foster a positive school culture
+The Social Committee will provide monthly staff engagement activities to promote and foster a positive school culture.

 Person Responsible: